nv-morpheus/MRC/ci/conda/README.md

 docker buildx build --target development -t srf-conda-build .
 ```

-This will create the image `srf-conda-build` that can be used to build SRF conda packages.
+This will create the image `srf-conda-build` that can be used to build MRC conda packages.
 When running this container, is recommended to set the environment variable `CONDA_PKGS_DIRS` to a path mounted on the host to speed up the build process.
 Without this variable set, the packages needed during the build will need to be re-downloaded each time the container is run.

 ## Building the Conda Package Locally

-To build and save the SRF conda package, run the following:
+To build and save the MRC conda package, run the following:

 ```bash
 docker run --rm -ti -v $PWD:/work \